CrownParkComputing/C-_Projects_Manager/README.md

    - **Patch**: Bug fixes (1.0.0 → 1.0.1)
 2. **"Push"** sends changes to remote repository
 3. **"Commit & Push"** combines commit and push operations
+4. **GitHub Integration**:
+   - **"Rename Repo"**: Rename the local repository directory
+   - **"Create Release"**: Create GitHub releases with tags and notes
+   - **"Open on GitHub"**: Open the repository in your browser
+   - **"View Issues"**: Open the GitHub issues page in your browser
+   - **"GitHub Auth"**: Authenticate with GitHub using personal access token
+   - **"Browse My Repos"**: Browse and clone your GitHub repositories
+   - **"Create Repo"**: Create new repositories on GitHub

+### GitHub Authentication
+1. Click **"GitHub Auth"** to authenticate with GitHub
+2. Enter your Personal Access Token (create one at: https://github.com/settings/tokens)
+3. Required token scopes: `repo`, `user`
+4. Once authenticated, you can:
+   - Browse all your repositories
+   - Clone repositories directly into workspaces
+   - Create new repositories on GitHub

+### Script Management
+1. **View Available Scripts**: All `.sh` files in the `scripts/` directory are automatically detected
+2. **Run Scripts**: Select a script from the dropdown and click **"Run Script"**
+   - Real-time output display in the build output area
+   - Progress indication during execution
+   - Clear success/failure notifications
+3. **System-Wide Installation**: Click **"Install System-Wide"** to:
+   - Install the executable to `/usr/local/bin/cppm`
+   - Create a desktop entry for easy access
+   - Make the application available from anywhere in the terminal
+4. **Available Scripts**:
+   - `setup.sh` - Development environment setup
+   - `clean-all.sh` - Clean all build artifacts
+   - `install-deps.sh` - Install development dependencies
+   - `package.sh` - Create distribution packages
+   - `install-system-wide.sh` - System-wide installation
+   - `uninstall-system-wide.sh` - Remove system-wide installation

 ## 🛠️ Development